qossmic/deptrac/docs/depfile.md

 ## `paths`

-The `path` option takes a list of directories, that Deptrac should analyze.
+The `path` option takes a list of directories, that Deptrac should analyse.
 In most cases, this is where your project's source files are located.
 You could also add the vendor/ directory if you want to collect any vendor files in layers as well.